UsabilityEngineering/fridge/phaseII/README.md

 *  Indicate in "My Recipes" results the recipes shown are from what food items are currently in stock
 *  A way to add recipes
 *  A way to indicate what ingredients are missing from recipes from the home page that shows randomly recipes
+*  need a medium to high fidelity design
+*  improve on the automatation
+*  give more user feedback

  **Informal Feedback:**
 *  Have the process of adding food items be seemless as possible